how-to-firebase/secrets/README.md

 Run `npx firebase serve` to run a local Firebase Hosting emulator.
 Open [http://localhost:5000/](http://localhost:5000/) to see what you have so far.

 The page you see is served from the `/public` folder.
-We'll be overwriting them soon, so don't get attached.
+We'll be overwriting these files soon, so don't get attached.

 ## Run local dev server

 We're using the [Parcel](https://parceljs.org/getting_started.html) app bundler and dev server.

 Parcel is mostly automated, so there isn't much to manage yourself.
 The Parcel commands that we'll use are within the `package.json` scripts and can be called with `npm run-script serve` and `npm run-script build`.

+Run `npm run-script serve` to get your local dev server running.
+The terminal will tell you which port on `localhost` to use to view your page.
+The default url is [http://localhost:1234/](http://localhost:1234/)